yongfook/bannerbear-signed-url-examples/README.md

 ## Advanced: Using Base64

 Depending on your use case you may find that using escaped parameters does not produce sufficiently robust URLs for the platform you intend to use them with.
-As an example, in our testing we found that Pinterest had trouble importing Bannerbear Signed URLs using escaped parameters.
+As an example, in our testing we found that both Facebook and Pinterest had trouble importing Bannerbear Signed URLs using escaped parameters.
 When changed to the Base64 method, the URLs imported just fine.

-### Add the &base64=true Parameter
+### Add the &base64 Parameter

-To use Base64 encoding, add the parameter `&base64=true` to your query string *before calculating the signature*.
+To use Base64, encode the entire modifications query string (minus the starting ? sign) and place in a parameter `?base64=` *before calculating the signature*.

-Then you will need to encode *all parameter values* in Base64, removing any padding or newlines that get added during the encoding process e.g. `==\n`

 In Ruby this is achieved via: